cchitsiang/awesome-stars/topics.md

 - [dotnet/aspnetcore](https://github.com/dotnet/aspnetcore) - ASP.NET Core is a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.
 - [OpenRA/OpenRA](https://github.com/OpenRA/OpenRA) - Open Source real-time strategy game engine for early Westwood games such as Command & Conquer: Red Alert written in C# using SDL and OpenGL.
 Runs on Windows, Linux, *BSD and Mac OS X.
 - [umbraco/Umbraco-CMS](https://github.com/umbraco/Umbraco-CMS) - The simple, flexible and friendly ASP.NET CMS used by more than 730.000 websites
-- [MvvmCross/MvvmCross](https://github.com/MvvmCross/MvvmCross) - The .NET MVVM framework for cross-platform solutions, including Xamarin.iOS, Xamarin.Android, Windows and Mac.
+- [MvvmCross/MvvmCross](https://github.com/MvvmCross/MvvmCross) - The .NET MVVM framework for cross-platform solutions, including Android, iOS, MacCatalyst, macOS, tvOS, WPF, WinUI
 - [fluentassertions/fluentassertions](https://github.com/fluentassertions/fluentassertions) - A very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.
 Targets .NET Framework 4.7, as well as .NET Core 2.1, .NET Cor
 - [Humanizr/Humanizer](https://github.com/Humanizr/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
 - [yiisoft/yii2](https://github.com/yiisoft/yii2) - Yii 2: The Fast, Secure and Professional PHP Framework